dalnefre/FPGA/tutorial/counter/README.md

-Our test bench instantiates both the `count` and `pwm` components, feeding the lowest 2 bits of `cnt` to the PWM `count`, and the highest 2 bits of `cnt` to the define the PWM `pulse`-width.
+Our test bench instantiates both the `count` and `pwm` components, feeding the lowest 2 bits of `cnt` to the PWM `count`, and the highest 2 bits of `cnt` to the define the PWM `pulse` width.
 This way the pulse-width cycles through different values every two-times the count wraps around to zero.
 This is easiest to understand by looking at the waveform traces.